ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    >
    > The reason for considering legal Pauli paths is that the illegal ones are irrelevant, as they contribute 0 to the Pauli path integral.

+The `Lemma_8` program generates all legal Pauli paths that fit the specified depth, number of qubits, gate positions, and upperbound on Hamming weight.
+It accomplishes this task using 5 classes, which are outlined below.

 ---